Izzar So

-Izzar So (English: The Struggle) is a Nigerian Hausa-language cinema series created by Bakori TV and directed by Lawan Ahmad.
+Izzar So (English: The Struggle of love) is a Nigerian Hausa-language cinema series created by Bakori TV and directed by Lawan Ahmad.
 It stars Lawan Ahmad, Ali Nuhu, Aisha Najamu, Minal Ahmad, and Ali Dawayya as the main cast.
 The series follows the lives of different characters who face various challenges and struggles in their personal and professional lives.
 It is considered the most-watched Hausa series currently, with over 1.9 million views on YouTube.
 It has also won several awards at local and international film festivals.